bhopals/essential-english/03c-Notes-Grammatically-Correct-Anne-Stilman-tense-and-mood.md

     - Anything that falls on the floor will be eaten by the dog.
 (Passive Voice)
     - Alfie is going to organize the next safari.
 (Active Voice)
     - The next safari is going to be organized by Alfie (Passive Voice)

+### Future Progressive

+- Also called the Future continuous.
+Formed by combining the auxiliary verbs `will be` or `be going to be` with the Present Participle of the action verb.

+- 1. Use this tense to indicate that an action or event that will begin in the future will still be in progress at some later time, or will be continuing for some time.
+It can be used only with dynamic verbs.
+     - Examples
+       - He `will be working` late tonight, so you probably won't see him.
+       - We `will be following` your career as an alligator wrestler with great interest.

+- 2. `Be going to be` is more appropriate that `will be` if there is a wish to emphasize that something is planned.

+  - Examples
+    - I `am going to be` outside shoveling - just holler(loud shout or cry) if you need me.
+    - My kids will be running in the marathon, but I `am going to be walking`.

+- 3. Passive Formation
+  - The passive voice again fares very poorly here, consisting of the future progressive of `be` (`will be being`) followed by the `Past Participle` of the action verb.
+It is not recommended.
+    - Examples
+      - We will be watching them carefully (Active Voice)
+      - They will be being watched carefully (Passive Voice)